I Thought I Would Just Know How to Mother

-Instead, I felt like I was being pulled under.
+Instead, I felt like I was being pulled underwater.

-It was like peacefully swimming in the ocean one moment and then suddenly getting sucked out by a King Wave the next.
+It was like swimming peacefully in the ocean one moment and then suddenly getting sucked out to sea the next.
 I was still in the water, but I wasn’t breathing.
-I couldn’t feel myself.
+I couldn’t access myself.
 I couldn’t feel God.

 Everything about motherhood felt completely foreign to me.